sid2021/sid2021/README.md

 # Greetings 👋

-My name is Jakub Wolański and I'm a web developer from :european_castle: Poland specializing in **Python** and **JavaScript** languages.
+My name is Jakub Wolański and I'm a web developer from Poland specializing in **Python** and **JavaScript** languages.
 I enjoy to work with backend and frontend of web applications.
 I am eager to learn new things and I try to experiment with new technologies.

 - :hammer: I’m currently working on a web engineering calculator app designed to help HVAC (*Heating, Ventilation and Air Conditioning*) and Plumbing design engineers with their every-day tasks such as performing hydronic calculations, making selection of valves, equipment and more.